dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 14

-**Summary**: An example that changes the exit transition of the context menu preview when its tapped using the `preferredCommitStyle ` config.
+**Summary**: Context Menu Previews — An example that changes the exit transition of the context menu preview when its tapped using the `preferredCommitStyle ` config.

 <br>